 What to know: This shampoo is meant as a once-a-week clarifying treatment, but it can also be used as a body scrub.
 The formula even claims to work for all hair types, no matter the texture.

 Details: Biolage is beloved by salon specialists and dermatologists alike, and for good reason.
 This formula is specifically created for color-treated hair, which is sometimes damaged by overprocessing.
 The formula promises to moisturize without weighing hair down, and hundreds of happy customer reviews say it delivers.

-What to know: Biolage products are a bit on the steep side in price.
-If you haven’t tried any cheaper options for your oily hair, you might want to test out a few less expensive alternatives first.
+What to know: Biolage products are a bit pricier.
+You might want to test out a few less expensive alternatives for oily hair first.

 Details: Tea tree oil, peppermint oil, and lavender are just some ingredients in this shampoo that cleanse and clarify your scalp.

 What to know: This product is a great pick if you’re concerned about oil buildup specifically on your scalp but aren’t looking to compromise on the fullness and shine of your hair itself.

 Details: Another home run product from the Biolage salon brand, this shampoo is formulated specifically for oily scalp.
 Cooling mint strips extra oils and buildup from the top of your head without drying out the rest of your hair.

 What to know: See if you can get a sample of this shampoo from a beauty supply store or your salon before spending the money on a full-size container.